Leadership Team

 Chief Executive

 Lorrayne has led Cumbria Education Trust (CET) since its inception in 2015.
-It has grown to be the largest school-based, Multi-Academy Trust in Cumbria, responsible for the education of more than 4,500 children across three secondary schools, ten primary schools and West Coast Sixth Form.
+It has grown to be the largest school-based, Multi-Academy Trust in Cumbria, responsible for the education of more than 6,500 children across five secondary schools, twelve primary schools and West Coast Sixth Form.

 Lorrayne took up her first headship at William Howard School in 2007 and, in 2014, was commissioned to bring about rapid improvement in two schools in special measures that were based in Workington.
 Workington Academy was the first school to join CET – it is now thriving, oversubscribed, and in 2022, achieved a Good rating from Ofsted.